(NOT) A LOVE STORY

-(Not) a love story is a meditation about love, sex and social media.
+This film is a meditation about destructive relationships and social media.
 A woman who has given up on love meets online a man who is too broken to feel anything.
-During the course of one night they become lovers, enemies, friends and finally one with everything.
+During the course of one night they become lovers, enemies, friends and finally something beyond their expectations.
 In an era when everybody is online but no one is connected, these broken characters engage into a physical and emotional journey to finally feel something, one last time, or maybe even for the first time.

 LIV (40) and DAVID (27) match on a dating app.
 Following their conversation they realize how different they are, and yet, they also notice a strong attraction between them.
 Liv, being the saucy and experienced woman that she is, suggests David they should meet.
 David accepts to meet not without showing his struggle to take things to "the real world".

 Liv meets David at his apartment in Malmö, Sweden.
 Over dinner they joke about their age gap, the differences between Sweden and France and their social media interaction.
 While she is an international consultant, meeting occasional lovers but getting attach to no one, he's a freelance writer and photographer who spends most of the time in his apartment.
 Several bottles of wine later they begin to make out.
 David stops her, pleading her to ”slow it down” because he’ is tired of casual sex and wants something deeper.
 Liv, annoyed, decides to leave but at the door they have another exchange of words and end up having rough sex.